Criora

 When was Japan's risk data last updated?

-Updated June 2026, drawing on World Bank, INFORM Risk Index and ND-GAIN Country Index.
+Updated August 2026, drawing on World Bank, INFORM Risk Index and ND-GAIN Country Index.